scrabbletank/farhome-rules/monstroustreasure.md

 A translucent white crystal.
 You may spend 5 AP to cause it to emit bright light out 3 tiles and dim light a further 3.
 Creatures in the bright light add a crit to saving throws against undead and demons.

+#### Shield of the Defender
+*Magical Shield Requires Attunement*

+While attuned to the shield you know the superior version of the _Protector_ maneuver. _Protector_ can be used when a creature is targeted by an attack or spell, adding the shields defense die to the creatures saving throw.

 #### Shield of Eyes
 *Magic Shield*